ihmeuw/vivarium_research/docs/source/gbd2019_models/hemoglobin_anemia_and_iron_deficiency/risk_effects/index.rst

   def calculate_paf(mean, sd):
-  """NOTE: the mean and sd inputs for this function should be specific to the pregnant population"""
+  """NOTE: the mean and sd inputs for this function should be specific to the pregnant population and in g/L"""

     tmrel = 120 # as defined in the table above rr_scalar = 10 # as defined in the table above
     lower = 0 # lower bound of integration
-    upper = 300 # upper bound of integration. greater than x_max value to be safe gamma_weight = 0.4 # # from hemoglobin distribution document
+    upper = 300 # upper bound of integration. greater than x_max value to be safe gamma_weight = 0.4 # from hemoglobin distribution document
     mgumbel_weight = 1 - gamma_weight

     mean_rr = integrate.quad(lambda x: ((_mirrored_gumbel_pdf(x, mean, sd)*mgumbel_weight